 For long-term storage, you can store your cake balls in the freezer for up to six weeks and thaw them out when they're ready to be served.
 Wait for serving to bring out the whipped cream and chocolate shavings.

-What’s your favorite variation on the traditional Black Forest cake recipe?
+What's your favorite variation on the traditional Black Forest cake recipe?
+Do you have any other cake pop flavor ideas for us?
 Let us know if you enjoyed this recipe in the comments and please share!

 Cake Pop Maker Black Forest Cake Balls